korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 ```

 First, we'll use the default constructor to instantiate an object, and pass it some default values.
-In other words, from the constructor with no parameters, we'll call the one with 5 parameters,
+In other words, from the constructor with no parameters, we'll call the one with five parameters,
 and pass in literal values.
-So to do that, we type, this, followed by parentheses.
+So to do that, we type this, followed by parentheses.
 Which constructor is called is determined by the values we pass.
 So we'll add a call to this in the no args constructor, and we'll just pass some literals as arguments.
 The type and number of arguments we pass must match one of our constructors.